alikefia/py-df-cmp/README.md

 would be a nice move to improve interoperability and efficiency.

 ## Context and approach

-*Avoiding the word benchmark here since the work is not following any strict methodology*

 Pandas library is the "defacto" choice for any data engineer / scientist when building data projects in Python.
 It is relying on Numpy Array structure which